encarsia/non/README.md

 ### WHAT CAN I DO WITH IT?

- * have an overview of posts, pages, listings, images, files and translations
+ * have an overview of posts, pages, listings, images, files, translations and site statistics
- * open files from app
+ * open files from app or load article in a browser on right click
  * keep track of changes made since last build (hint: **bold**)
  * create new posts and pages (in default ReST format)
  * build, preview and deploy to GitHub or GitLab or a custom target¹